This is a list of comments on some stylistic issues for master theses

 (in the LaTeX source: before each \cite{} command).

-If the citation reference symbol comes last in a sentence,
+If the citation reference symbol comes last in a sentence, the period comes directly after it [19].

-Never put a citation after the last period at the end of a paragraph,
+Never put a citation after the last period at the end of a paragraph, this has a strong smell of unreflected copy-and-paste (or worse, of plagiarism) of the whole paragraph.

-Avoid citing web documents, give preference to properly published (e.g., printed) books and articles.
+Avoid citing web documents give preference to properly published (e.g., printed) books and articles.
 Note that web documents are (with very few exceptions) highly volatile, subject to dynamic update or removal without notice, and generally unrefereed; hence they are much less trustworthy than printed publications, which underwent a thorough reviewing process and can thus be regarded as correct and original work (also with very few exceptions).
 My own experience (admittedly, based on a small sample size) shows that, on the average, a significant share of cited web page URLs have changed or do no longer exist after a few years.
 A printed book (with an ISBN) or a journal article exist, in principle, forever.
 Likewise, the DOI for a published paper is expected to be valid for a long time.

 For articles, give also journal name, volume, issue, and page numbers.